youhaoxi/XploreLab-agent/docs/index.md

 The framework's design is centered on a clear separation of concerns, enabling robust and scalable agent development.

+Note: Youtu-Agent is abbreviated as `utu` in the code.

 ## Core Architecture

 At a high level, the framework's components interact as follows: An `AgentConfig` defines an `Agent`, which operates within an `Environment` and uses `Toolkits` to perform actions.
 The entire system can be benchmarked using the `Evaluation Framework`.